-The province of Gorizia is located in the south-east of Friuli Venezia Giulia, bordering with Slovenia and the Adriatic Sea.
-This small area embraces a wide variety of environments and landscapes, as well as many historic and artistic remains that show cultural German, Slavonic and Latin influences.
+The Province of Gorizia is located in the southeast of Friuli Venezia Giulia, bordering with Slovenia and the Adriatic Sea.
+This small area embraces diverse environments and landscapes, as well as many historic and artistic remains bearing the influence of the Germanic, Slavic and Latin cultures.

-In this uncontaminated environment there are two wildlife areas, a perfect habitat for a wide variety of bird species, namely the Riserva Naturale of Valle Cavanata and the Riserva Naturale of Foce dell'Isonzo, where Camargue horses live wild.
-The rich Isonzo valley is renowned for the production of excellent wines and offers a vast line of vineyards, picturesque small towns and outstanding views.
+This pristine environment is composed of two wildlife areas, making it an ideal habitat for a wide variety of bird species, namely the Valle Cavanata and Foce dell'Isonzo Nature Reserves where, in addition to the birds, Camargue horses live wild.
+The rich Isonzo Valley is renowned for its excellent wine production and offers a vast expanse of vineyards, picturesque small towns and spectacular views.

 Another peculiar landscape is the Collio, land of outstanding Friuli wines: it is a series of hills covered by vines, dotted with small villages like Oslavia, Dolegna del Collio and Cormons.

 Gorizia is the first stop on a route to discover the area.
 It is a “border town” and meeting point for different ethnic groups, preserving in its elegant architecture traces of the Habsburg history and their long dominion.

-This town's rich and diversified artistic heritage can be seen in Medieval Castle with its charming small village, the Cathedral and the Musei Provinciali - which enhance many aspects of the local culture.
+This town's rich and diversified artistic heritage can be seen in Medieval Castle with its charming small village, the Cathedral and the Provincial Museums - which enhance many aspects of the local culture.
 There is also a First World War Museum.
 The modern Piazza Europa - an urban space in common between Gorizia and Nova Gorica - has a symbolic value, representing the coexistence of two cities and the overcoming of conflicts.

 Grado is the ideal destination for beach holidays.
 It is known as the “golden island” for its clean water and the beauty of its lagoon.
 It has a unique landscape, dotted by the typical fishermen’s barns, mostly in disuse nowadays.
-The old city centre of Grado is truly fascinating, with large and small squares in Venetian style.
+The old city center of Grado is truly fascinating, with large and small squares in Venetian style.
 It has wonderful early Christian churches, full of decorations.

 Monfalcone is renowned for its shipyards and trading port.
 Moreover, it has many surprises for tourists: the fortress, located on the hillside of the city and the Gulf of Panzano where the pretty Bagni di Panzano and Marina Julia face the sea.